 There is nothing that ruins a social media campaign faster than disorganized passwords and log ins!

-At least 90% of my clients keep me waiting for days while they try to remember and find their passwords and log ins (or even remember which social media sites the are on).
+I swear 90% of my clients keep me waiting for days while they try to remember and find their passwords and log ins (or even remember which social media sites the are on).
 It’s a gigantic waste of time and money that can CRUSH your product launch.
 This happens to small solo proprietors and big brands alike.

 1. Create a shared Google Document or spreadsheet for storing the names of your social media accounts, emails and passwords.
 Don’t forget the passwords to the email.